What kind of teaching is expected from a Cuemath Teacher?

 Create customised learning plans with help from the Teacher App

-Weekly calibration : Every week a summary of performance, and the next steps are published for every student in the teacher app.
-This is based on performance on workbooks, assessments, aptitude games and puzzles.
+- Weekly calibration: Every week a summary of performance, and the next steps are published for every student in the teacher app.
+This is based on performance on online assessments, aptitude games and puzzles.

-Right level of Challenge : This constant calibration is critical.
+- The right level of Challenge: This constant calibration is critical.
 By providing the right level of challenge – often referred to as the Goldilocks zone – each student becomes better every day.
-A student could find one topic more challenging while finds another quite easy.
-So by calibrating the pace we can maximize the learning outcome.
+A student could find one topic more challenging while finding another quite easy.
+So by calibrating the pace, we can maximize the learning outcome.

 Leave the Admin work to us